Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started.md

 ## Write a blob into a new storage account

-Paste in the following `main` method in the class.
-This code creates an [Azure storage account](https://docs.microsoft.com/azure/storage/storage-introduction) and then uses the Azure Storage libraries for Java to upload a text file to the blob storage in a new container.
+Replace the current main method in `AzureApp.java` with the code below.
+This code creates an [Azure storage account](https://docs.microsoft.com/azure/storage/storage-introduction) and then uses the Azure Storage libraries for Java to create a new text file in the cloud.

 ```java
     public static void main(String[] args) {